 The results are quite extraordinary as we have seen with the IIMs.
 They rate this program as their best program in their entire two years of study, even above all their academics.
 So much so that final year students of IIMs now have to do a mandatory outdoor leadership credit course with us.
 We have been fine tuning the Experiential Learning Program with the IIMs for the past 7 years.
 We have worked closely with the professors and the IIM teams.
 The program that we are offering has been 7 years in making.
 While all these years it was restricted only to campus management students, this year onward we have decided to roll it out to selective groups of companies.

 The reasons why we are selective about the company we work with are two.
 One, the program is very serious and intense.
-While there is lot of fun and thrill on the trek, it is not wise to work with companies who think this is an alternative to a team outing.
+While there is lot of fun and thrill on the trek, it is not wise to work with companies who think this is a regular team outing.
 The second reason is that our team is small.
 Not everyone in our organisation can carry out these training programs.
 We can only work with a few organisations at a time.

 The Team Leadership Programme(TLP) provides a real experience so fundamental and intense that a major change in how team members interact and work together becomes imminent.